Revised December 2019

 If the pilot fellow is unable to complete the pilot program for any reason, he/she will need to be changed in ADS from transplant hepatology back to GI.

-We will permit the pilot fellow to remain in ADS as a GI fellow on a case-by-case basis if you are not comfortable with this process or your program needs the fellow listed in GI rather than transplant hepatology for funding purposes.
+We will permit the pilot fellow to remain in ADS as a GI fellow on a case-by-case basis.
 Please contact the Pilot Steering Taskforce to discuss your program's specific needs if necessary.